 Away from campus, access to some University services may require the use of our Virtual Private Network (VPN).
 This will allow you to securely access anything you may need, as if you were right here on campus.
 Click the applicable button below to get connected.

 If you use Melbourne School of Engineering (MSE) fileshares or Dimefox/Nutmeg, please ensure you are connected to the VPN before attempting access.
 Please contact us if you require any help connecting to MSE services.

 Using Canvas LMS

-You can connect directly through your browser or download Citrix Receiver to access myUniApps, depending on your preference.
+You can connect directly through your browser or download Citrix Workspace to access myUniApps, depending on your preference.
 To get started, click below.

 Watching lectures online

-Lectures are recorded and put online in the Canvas LMS via Lecture Capture (Echo360).
-Most subjects will have a sidebar link to Lecture Capture in Canvas, but Echo360 is also available for direct access (below), and also on iPhone/iPad and Android.
+Lectures are recorded and put online in the Canvas LMS, under your subject's Lecture Capture tab.
+Echo360, used by most lecturers, is also available for direct access (below), and for download on iPhone/iPad and Android.